I feel a new heart beating with the love of the new beauty. I am ready to die out of nature,

 George Washington’s Farewell Address was first published in 1796 as a parting letter to “friends and fellow citizens,” and has been reprinted innumerable times since.
 It is still read aloud from the floor of the United States Senate each year on Washington’s birthday.
 The Address is among the most important and personal of our founding documents, yet its deeper meanings today remain largely unexplored.
 What would it mean to read these last public words of the first president, not as a political testament, but as a moral valediction addressed to the private individual?
 How does it propose to found more than a new nation, but a new man?

-From Williamsburg to Walden
+From Williamsburg to Walden: Two Ways of Wisdom

 Two very small, very early American towns stand out from all others in the cultural impact they have exerted on American life: Williamsburg, Virginia and Concord, Massachusetts.
 Both were founded in the 1630s, both were centers of revolutionary life, both were barely one tenth the size of Philadelphia, Boston or New York.
 Yet both would give birth to new forms of public and private life that would revolutionize and come to characterize America.
 This course will examine the special character of these two microcosms of Americanness, and seek the meaning of the cultural migration from Williamsburg to Walden.